-Whether you have a tiny puppy, or a big old dawg — my Bravo (below) now tips the scales at 120 pounds — potty training keeps your house hygienic and offers discipline and routine to our dog.
+Whether you have a tiny puppy, like our new Shadow puppy, or a big old dawg — my Bravo (below) now tips the scales at 120 pounds — potty training keeps your house hygienic and offers discipline and routine to our dog.

 House Train Dogs–Listen to Their Needs